Waking Life: Pre-production

+Filming

 The live-action footage was shot by Linklater and Palotta in Mini DV camera with real actors—including Ethan Hawke and Julie Delpy, who reprise their characters from Before Sunrise (1995) in one scene—over six weeks, starting in August 1999.
 Its original scenes of the footage later featured as extra editions in DVD.

+According to Wiggins, there was a loose script that greatly changed during shooting.

 Post-production

 To create that visual effect, Linklater used an animation technique based on rotoscoping, in which animators overlay the live-action footage with animation that roughly approximates the images actually filmed.
 Linklater employed a variety of artists, so the movie's feel continually changes, producing a surreal, shifting dreamscape.

 The animators used standard Apple Macintosh computers.
-The film was mostly produced using Rotoshop, a rotoscoping program that creates blends between key frame vector shapes, which also uses virtual "layers", designed specifically for the production by Bob Sabiston.
+The film was mostly produced using Rotoshop, a rotoscoping program that creates blends between key frame vector shapes and also uses virtual "layers", designed specifically for the production by Bob Sabiston.
 Linklater used this animation method again in his 2006 film A Scanner Darkly.